 Ideally, plant rockery plants onto your prepared rock garden in spring, to give them plenty of time to put down roots and establish before their first winter.

 Read our guide to making a rockery

 Although winter-flowering species are scarce, take note of plants that are evergreen, as they can still look good when all else is bare.
+These all year round rockery plants make sure your rockery plants look great throughout the seasons.
 Always brush away or remove by hand any autumn leaves that threaten to cover them.